OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust as a Differentiator.md

-# Design from Trust Is a Differentiator
+# Design from Trust as a Differentiator
  (draft)
 *Want your org to stand apart?
 Try trust.*